Have you heard the news? The skilled trades shortage is getting worse.

 Once workers learn the basic welding processes, they can typically move from one industry to the next with these skills.
 For example, if a welder were to be laid off from a job in the oil and gas industry, he or she might be able to find work in auto manufacturing.

 It’s not just industries in the U.S. that need welders.
-These pros get to ply their trade around the world, building ships in ports across the globe, joining metal seams on the ocean floor and installing pipelines in exotic environments.
+These pros get to ply their trade around the world, building ships in ports across the globe, joining metal seams and installing pipelines in exotic environments.

 Welders often have a hand in projects from start to finish and can enjoy the satisfaction of creating useful and even beautiful objects.
 Imagine working for months on a skyscraper and then looking up at the glittering structure when it’s finished.
 Welders helped construct the Empire State Building and still play a role in erecting city skylines today.